From BEFORE to AFTER… Musings around my own KITCHEN Reno, while learning alllllll the things about DESIGN for current and future Clients

 alisonsKITCHENreno 20.01.09 | Let’s DO THIS!

 It’s my own Kitchen.
-I’m extra nervous about decisions because this will officially be my ‘showroom’, my calling card, my office for the next 10+ years as I transition from Architecture to Kitchen Designer.
+I’m extra nervous about decisions because this will officially be my ‘showroom’, my calling card, my office for the next 10+ years as I transition from Architecture to Kitchen Design.
 I’m on no ones timeline but my own.
-I’m General Contracting it myself.
+I’m General Contracting it myself, and willing to make all the mistakes that come with such a monumental task.
 I’m happy to replace things that didn’t work how I’d hoped, or take my time making decisions at all.

 alisonsKITCHENreno 20.01.08 | In a Perfect World…